 Retail digital performance event recap: Key insights from IBM & Catchpoint

-We hosted the first IBM and Catchpoint Retail Digital Performance event on Wednesday, March 19, 2025.
-The sessions offered practical, thought-provoking insights on speed, resilience, and user-centric design—giving attendees fresh strategies to improve digital experiences at scale.
+In March 2025, Catchpoint partnered with IBM to host the first Retail Digital Performance event in New York City.
+The sessions delivered practical, thought-provoking insights on speed, resilience, and user-centric design, giving attendees fresh strategies to improve digital experiences at scale.

 Speaker highlights

-Gerardo Dada, CMO of Catchpoint, shared insights on why organizations must rethink monitoring in the modern cloud era to ensure internet performance issues don’t disrupt user experiences.
+Catchpoint's Gerardo Dada shared insights on why organizations need to rethink monitoring in the modern cloud era, and how Internet Performance Monitoring helps ensure that performance issues don't disrupt user experiences.

-Ben Ball, Product Marketing of IBM hosted the event and shared how IBM NS1 once again played a key role in supporting "The Big Game," ensuring seamless performance across all streams despite challenges in the digital delivery chain.
+Ben Ball, Product Marketing of IBM, hosted the event and shared how IBM NS1 played a key role in supporting "The Big Game," ensuring seamless performance across all streams despite challenges in the digital delivery chain.

-Sergey Katsev, VP of Engineering at Catchpoint, delivered an insightful joint demo, showcasing how Catchpoint’s Synthetic data—powered by the world’s largest intelligent agent network—enhances IBM NS1 Pulsar to optimize traffic steering at a micro-regional level, continually improving user experience.
+Sergey Katsev, VP of Engineering at Catchpoint, delivered an insightful joint demo.
+He showed how synthetic monitoring data, powered by the world's largest intelligent agent network, enhances IBM NS1 Pulsar to optimize traffic steering at a micro-regional level and continually improve user experience.

-Below is an edited transcript of the interview.
+Below is an edited transcript of the conversation.

 What's a moment where monitoring tools saved the day?